Are you enthusiastic and curious about learning about historical events and old cultures? Then, consider becoming an Anthropologist.

 Likes staying updated on the latest research theories and findings

 5. Qualification To Become An Anthropologist In Australia

-The pathway to becoming an anthropologist requires a minimum of a bachelor’s degree in Arts, Science, Social science, or International Studies with a major in Anthropology.
-For this, you will need to obtain your Senior Secondary Certificate of Education in English.
+Becoming an anthropologist requires a minimum of a bachelor's degree in Arts, Science, Social science, or International Studies with a major in Anthropology.
+You will need to obtain your Senior Secondary Certificate of Education in English.

-A Master’s qualification in Anthropology will improve your chances to secure a position.
-However, entry to this qualification will require you to complete an appropriate bachelor’s degree with Honours.
+A Master's qualification in Anthropology will improve your chances of securing a position.
+However, entry to this qualification will require you to complete an appropriate bachelor's degree with Honours.

-Conversational knowledge of a second language is beneficial to collect information about other societies.
+Conversational knowledge of a second language is beneficial for collecting information about other societies.

 6. Steps To Become An Anthropologist In Australia

 To become an anthropologist, you need at least need a bachelor's qualification and relevant work experience.

 Gaining a postgraduate degree is highly appreciated for a thriving career in this industry.